AlexStibbons/reddiu/README.md

 A Reddit clone that's not really a Reddit clone with some basic functionalities

-Backend: Java Spring Boot, JPA, MySql
+Backend: Java Spring Boot, Hibernate, Spring Data JPA, MySql

 Frontend: Angular 7, Bootstrap

-##To Dos:
+## To Dos:

 ### Current Functionalities
 - add edit comment to frontend